 - In one issue of X-Men Storm had one of these when it comes to dealing with her claustrophobia.
 The thing that set her off wasn't being trapped in rubble, having to fight in a small room, or anything like that.
 The villain was making threats against them, and used the word "tomb."
 Storm proceeded to flip. out., and spent multiple issues of the fight cowering in a corner.
 He wasn't even trying to prey on her phobia, he was just talking to them and accidentally incapacitated her.

-- Also from the X-Men, Juggernaut once became even more unstoppable with the power of another evil god.
-The X-Men try to stop him, trying ever grander plans that all fail epically (one of them is getting a guy who can ignite a person's blood to try it on him.
+- Also from the X-Men, Juggernaut once became even more unstoppable with the power of another evil god during the Fear Itself event.
+The X-Men try to stop him, trying ever grander plans that all fail epically.
+(One of them is getting a guy who can ignite a person's blood to try it on him.
 The result?
 The unstoppable Juggernaut is now unstoppable and able to set anything he touches on fire.)

 - Happens to members of Spider-Man's rogues gallery whenever their Villain Decay is played for laughs but Lightmaster takes the cake: in one appearance, he announces his appearance in front of the Wall-crawler, then immediately gets knocked out with a falling duffel bag full of money.